alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. Data - the new data to replace the data currently associated with the token
+1. Data (byte string) is the new data to replace the data currently
+   associated with the token.
-2. Backlink - the backlink to the previous transaction with the token
+2. Backlink (byte string) is the backlink to the previous transaction
+   with the token.
+3. DataUpdateSignatures (array of byte strings) is an array of inputs
-3. DataUpdateSignatures - inputs to satisfy the token data update predicates down the inheritance chain
+   to satisfy the token data update predicates down the inheritance
+   chain.

 ##### Create Fungible Token Type